jankapunkt/simple-todos/.tortilla/manuals/views/step1.md

 # Step 1: Creating your first app

-[//]: # (head-end)
+[//]: # 'head-end'

 In this tutorial, we are going to create a simple app to manage a 'to do' list and collaborate with others on those tasks.
 By the end, you should have a basic understanding of Meteor and its project structure.

 To create the app, open your terminal and type: